cvjena/nice-core/core/tutorial/01_imageio.md

 Note that _ImageFile_ attemtps to determine the file format by looking at the file name.
 You can override this behaviour by providing the __type__ parameter using the _Format_ enumeration.

 Supported file formats include PGM/PPM out of the box and those provided by libpng, libjpeg and libimagemagick++.

+The sample images do not need any additional libraries.